 A Return to Work Discussion must be conducted after every period of sickness absence and should be done as close to the first day of return as possible.
 Speaking to employees, particularly on the day they return to work after an absence, has been shown to be a very effective tool for managing short term absence and ensures the timely implementation of any necessary supportive measures.
 Managers should use the Return to Work Form to structure and document the discussion.
+Managers should enter the return to work discussion date on the sickness absence record on MyVlew.

 An effective return to work discussion is a two-way conversation and the purpose is to: